India's Multilateral Strategy

 • Definition: An intergovernmental grouping of major emerging economies — originally Brazil, Russia, India, China, and South Africa — now expanded to ten full members (with Egypt, Ethiopia, Iran, UAE joining in January 2024, and Indonesia in January 2025), representing approximately 48% of the world's population and ~37% of global GDP (PPP).
 BRICS coordinates on economic cooperation, development finance through the New Development Bank (NDB, HQ Shanghai), the USD 100 billion Contingent Reserve Arrangement (CRA) as an alternative to IMF lending, and reform of global governance institutions.

 • Context: The acronym BRIC was coined by British economist Jim O'Neill of Goldman Sachs in his November 2001 paper Building Better Global Economic BRICs, projecting that these four economies would challenge the dominant G7.
 The first BRIC summit was held in Yekaterinburg, Russia, in June 2009.
 South Africa joined in 2010, adding the "S." At the October 2024 Kazan Summit (Russia), ten partner countries were added (Belarus, Bolivia, Cuba, Kazakhstan, Malaysia, Nigeria, Thailand, Uganda, Uzbekistan, Vietnam).
-Saudi Arabia was invited in 2023 but has not formally accepted membership as of 2026.
+Saudi Arabia formally joined as the 11th member at the 17th BRICS Summit (Rio de Janeiro, July 2025).
 India holds the BRICS chairship in 2026 under the theme "Building for Resilience, Innovation, Cooperation and Sustainability."

 • UPSC Relevance: GS2 International Relations — Prelims tests current 10 full members (including 2024-25 expansion), NDB (HQ Shanghai), CRA (USD 100 billion), partner countries, and India's chairship (2026).
 Mains asks "Is BRICS a credible alternative to the G7-led order?" and "How does India navigate BRICS while deepening Quad ties?"
 India's strategic challenge within BRICS — sharing the platform with China despite LAC tensions and a USD 85 billion+ trade deficit — is a premium Mains topic for multi-alignment strategy questions.